aragon/hack/docs/tutorial.md

 }
 ```

 That's it!
-Now whenever the user clicks one of either the increment or decrement buttons, an intent is sent to the wrapper, and it will show the user a transaction to sign.
+Now, whenever the user clicks one of either the increment or decrement buttons, an intent is sent to the wrapper, and it will show the user a transaction to sign.

 ## Writing the manifest files

-In order for aragonAPI to function, it needs some metadata about your app.
+For aragonAPI to function, it needs some metadata about your app.
 This metadata is specified in two manifest files; `manifest.json` and `arapp.json`.

 ### arapp.json

-`arapp.json` defines smart contract and aragonPM-specific things like the roles in your app or different environments.
+`arapp.json` defines the smart contract and aragonPM-specific things like the roles in your app or different environments.

 Let's modify `arapp.json` so that it knows about the roles we defined previously and use the development environment: